 Consider your goals

-As you set the budget and duration of your ad, it’s important to keep your goals for the campaign in mind.
+As you set the budget and duration of your ad, it’s important to keep your goals -whether app installs or store traffic- for the campaign in mind.
 Customer acquisition and retention are both essential to the growth and success of your business, but they don’t always have the same effect on your ad budget—or make an immediate impact on your bottom line.

 Reaching and converting potential customers is often more costly than simply connecting with the customers you already have.
-Existing customers are already engaged with your business, so targeting them with your Facebook campaign may actually keep your ad costs down.
+Existing customers are already engaged with your business, so targeting them with your campaign may actually keep your Facebook advertising cost down.

-But your ad’s return on investment (ROI) isn’t just about immediate sales—it’s also about the value of acquiring new customers and retaining current ones.
-So be strategic and develop campaigns that make sense for your business.
+But your ad’s return on investment (ROI) isn’t just about immediate sales or lead generation—it’s also about the value of acquiring new customers and retaining current ones.
+So choose your objective, be strategic and develop campaigns that make sense for your business.
 If, for example, you operate an established company with a large customer base, a Facebook ad campaign aimed at customer retention may offer more value.
 But if you’re still trying to grow your audience or increase awareness of your brand, a Facebook ad campaign focused on acquisition, while a bit more costly, may prove more valuable in the long run.

 Write effective ad copy